BonnyAD9/uamp/other/manpages/uamp1.md

   Restart the uamp instance.
 Without the argument, uamp will use its current executable.
 If *binary-path* is present, uamp will use its as the newly restarted binary of uamp.

+`rps=`*order*, `reorder-playlist-stack=`*order*
+  Reorders the playlist stack according to the given order.
+The order is comma separated list of indexes into the stack where the index 0 is the current playlist.
+The first index in the order will be the new current playlist and the nest will follow.
+The indexes that are not in the order will be moved to the bottom of the stack without changing their relative order.

+  For example the order `3,2,1,0` will reverse the top 4 playlists in the stack.

 ## FORMATS